Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 She gave me a look indicating that she had heard that particular line a few too many times.
 “Thank you Captain Kodai, but I need to get this footage edited before the next broadcast.
 Maybe next time you’re in-system?”
 She smiled politely.

 I shrugged inwardly.
 “It’s a date!”
 With a final smile, I went outside and grabbed an air-cab to my hotel.

 Once there I debated what to do next.
 Contact Dr. Korvusar and see if she would tell me anything more?
 Head over to the Downport and either plant the bug or contact Jestin?

 In the end I did nothing.
-Went down to the hotel bar and had a few beers and two baskets of Tama chips.
-Percy would complain about my diet when I checked back on on-board, but it could deal with it.
+Went down to the hotel bar and had a few beers and a few baskets of tama chips.
+Percy would complain about my diet when I checked back in on-board, but it could deal with it.
 After a while I went back up to my room and to bed.